siberianfox/g2wiki/g2core-Communications.md

 _This page describes the g2core communications options and protocol.
 It is intended for GUI developers and other low-level access.
 This page is useful if for some reason you need to write your own communications handler, or just want to know how it works._

-**We strongly recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles all these communications details**.
+**We strongly recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles these communications details.**
+**If you are building your own, we strongly recommend you use the linemode protocol described below.**

 ## Overview of Communications Model